-Modularity is about making building blocks, and even building blocks made up of smaller building blocks.
-Each is separate, strong, and testable, and can be stacked together at the end to create your application.
+Modularity is about making building blocks, and building blocks made up of smaller building blocks.
+Each block is separate, strong, and testable, so you can stack them together at the end to create your application.
 Thinking about modularity in this way also means that you can build it into your code style and architecture.

 Modules and APIs

 One very useful way modules can interact is through interfaces or APIs.
 With an API, you only expose the bits of code the developers need to use the module, while hiding the rest.

 In a way, this means your API can act like a contract, defining what the module/library does and how it can be used by outside code.
 For example, the API might say “this module has this function that does this and returns this”.

 With APIs, you can be confident about what parts of the modules should or shouldn’t change without warning.
 That way, even when you need to change or fix things under the hood in a library, other things can keep using the API and trust that nothing unexpectedly changes.
 Plus, it’s much easier to glance at a module and know what it can be used for (more on this later).

 Modular coding at Tiny

 At Tiny, we’re very fond of modularity.
 For example, the TinyMCE monorepo contains several modules that each contain code relating to specific functionality.
 For example:

 Each “module” contains files and folders that follow specific guidelines.
 Katamari is a good example – with its API and Util folders that contain specific kinds of code, as per our standards and guidelines: